Infinite-dimensional symplectic non-squeezing using non-standard analysis: Introduction and summary

 As the example of the nonlinear Schr\"odinger equation illustrates, it is a typical feature of Hamiltonian PDEs that the underlying Hamiltonian function is only defined on the dense subspace $\IH_0$ of $\IH$, $H=H_t:\IH_0\to\IR$.
 Since, in general, the Hamiltonian function will not be defined on the same function space where the bilinear from $\omega$ is symplectic, following \cite{K} one instead consider a nested sequence of separable Hilbert spaces called a Hilbert scale, where one requires that each inclusion is dense and compact and we assume that $k\in\IN$ is related to the number of weak derivatives. \\

-Since a Hamiltonian PDE can hence not be viewed as an ordinary differential equation on some Hilbert space, in particular the Hamiltonian vector field $X^H_t$ typically does not possess a well-defined flow $\phi_t=\phi^H_t$ on the full symplectic Hilbert space $\IH$.
-While in general it is a very difficult task to prove the existence of such a flow, there are however special classes of Hamiltonian PDE, for which such a result exists. \\
+Since a Hamiltonian PDE can hence not be viewed as an ordinary differential equation on some Hilbert space, the Hamiltonian vector field $X^H_t$ typically does not possess a well-defined flow $\phi_t=\phi^H_t$ on the full symplectic Hilbert space $\IH$.
+While in general it is a very difficult task to prove the existence of such a flow, in this paper we want to focus on the case where $H_t:\IH\to\IR$ is a Hamiltonian function which is defined and smooth on the full Hilbert space $\IH$.
+Furthermore we want to assume that the Hamiltonian vector field is complete so that the flow is globally defined. \\

-Following \cite{K}, the existence of a flow holds true for Hamiltonian PDE which are \emph{semilinear} in the sense that they are of the form where is a linear differential operator of some order $d\geq 0$ and $X^G_t$ is the symplectic gradient of a Hamiltonian function $G_t:\IH\to\IR$ which is defined and smooth on the full Hilbert space $\IH$. \\

-Although the underlying Hamiltonian function is still only defined on the dense subspace $\IH_d\subset\IH$, the existence of the flow essentially follows from the fact that the linear flow $\phi^A_t=e^{t J_0 A}$ of the differential operator $A$ is defined and smooth on the full symplectic Hilbert space $\IH$ and the flow $\phi^H_t$ of $H_t$ is obtained by composing the flow $\phi^A_t$ with the flow $\phi^G_t$ of the Hamiltonian function which is still defined and smooth on the full symplectic Hilbert space. \\

-Since for linear symplectomorphisms on symplectic Hilbert spaces $\IH$ non-squeezing can easily be proven as in the finite-dimensional case, it follows that, in order to prove non-squeezing for all Hamiltonian PDE which are semilinear in the above sense, it suffices to prove non-squeezing for flows $\phi^H_t:\IH\to\IH$ of Hamiltonians $H_t:\IH\to\IR$ which are defined and smooth on the full symplectic Hilbert space. \\

-Denoting by $\IC=\IR^2$ an arbitrary unitary subspace of $\IH$, for each $r>0$ let $B^{\IH}(r)=\{x\in\IH: \|x\|< r\}$, $Z^{\IH}(r)=B^2(r)\times \IH/\IC$ denote the Hilbert ball and the Hilbert cylinder of radius $r>0$, respectively.
-Using methods from non-standard analysis together with Gromov's original proof (\cite{Gr}) using pseudo-holomorphic curves in finite-dimensions, we give a proof of the following
+It is the goal of this paper to prove a non-squeezing result for infinite-dimensional Hamiltonian flows.
+Fix $R>0$ and denote by $\IC=\IR^2$ an arbitrary but fixed ($J_0$-)complex subspace of $\IH$ of real dimension $2$.
+Then $B^{\IH}(R)=\{x\in\IH: |x|< R\}$, $Z^{\IH}(R)=B^2(R)\times \IH/\IC$ denote the Hilbert ball and the Hilbert cylinder of radius $R>0$ (centered at $0\in\IH$), respectively.
+Using methods from non-standard analysis together with Gromov's original proof (\cite{Gr}) using pseudoholomorphic curves in finite dimensions, we prove the following